Murals of Chapel Hill: Other artists

 Other artists and organizations have made their marks on the Chapel Hill area's walls, though none so prolifically as Michael Brown.

 Casey Robertson painted The Girl in 2010 at 104 West Main Street and Arrows at 709 West Rosemary Street in 2011.
 Both murals feature a street art style.

-Scott Nurkin, who studied under Michael Brown from 2000-2004, assisted on many of Brown's murals.
+Scott Nurkin, who studied under Michael Brown from 2000 to 2004, assisted on many of Brown's murals.
 In October 2013 he completed the mural "1941 Curt Teich Postcard" located on the backside of the outdoor bar He's Not Here, which commemorates various landmarks on the campus of UNC.
 Additionally 8 more of his murals can be seen in the courtyard of that establishment.
 He completed "Carrboro Man" at 705 West Rosemary Street in June 2013.
-Many of his murals can also be seen in Chapel Hill establishments such as Syd's Hairshop, the Cave, Chapel HIll Underground, and Goodfella's Pub.
+Many of his murals can also be seen in Chapel Hill establishments such as Syd's Hairshop, the Cave, Chapel Hill Underground, and Goodfella's Pub.
 The University of Chapel Hill recently purchased his NC Musicians Mural which formerly hung in the now defunct, Pepper's Pizza.
 The 18 paintings which comprised the mural now hang in the School of Music in Hill Hall on the University of North Carolina's campus.

 David Wilson created five murals for the Hargraves Community Center in 2004.
 Each 7 by 14 foot panel outlines a specific portion of African-American history and accomplishment in Chapel Hill.
 Each of the large outdoor panels are digital enlargements of smaller painting that hang inside the center.

 Emily Eve Weinstein painted the Strowd Roses Community Mural that decorates an exterior wall of the Jade Palace Restaurant on Franklin Street in 2009, two years after her original mural was painted over by vandals posing as property owners.
 Like many of Michael Brown's projects, the mural relied heavily on local student volunteers who helped complete Weinstein's design.
 It is named for the Strowed Roses Foundation, a local nonprofit organization that provided the grant funding the project, and the artwork depicts wild climbing roses.

 Other muralists include David Sovero, Babatola Oguntoyinbo, Mary McCarthy, Scott Stewart, Jim Tuten, and Ryan Robidoux.